Gimle/gimle4/readme.txt

 Welcome to Gimlé Core v4
 ========================

-Project is now in beta.
+This is the first Release Candidate.

 Gimlé Core v4 is the base in the Gimlé system.